harveytriana/TspApproach/README.md

 Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.

-## Conclusions
+As theoretically expected, C++ is the language that solves the problem in less time.
+On the other hand, Rust proves to be the powerful language that it is.
 While C# is at a little disadvantage in extreme performance, the margin is not great.
-It takes into account that it was programmed with objects, and that it is not optimized with unusual things in C# like pointers.
-Long live C#.
-On the other hand, Rust with vectors outperforms GO, but not by much.
-However, Rust, using a predefined matrix, outperforms the others by a significant margin, except C++.

 About Fortran, it is still an experiment, the file was compiled with *gfortran MinGW-W64 8.1.0*, it is possible that there is a better compiler option; the result is certainly unexpected.